theJohnnyBrown/aether/README.md

-# cljxweb
+# aether

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to illustrate code sharing and testing with cljx

 ## Usage

-FIXME
+To run tests on the JVM, execute `lein test` in this directory.

+To run tests on node.js, make sure the `node` command is installed, then run

+    lein cljx && lein cljsbuild once

+in this directory

 ## License